contiv/vpp/docs/dev-guide/SERVICES.md

 Service is a Kubernetes abstraction providing a convenient single entry point of access to a group of pods.
-In other words, a service can be thought of as a dynamic load balancer for a set of pods (and the containers living inside them), automatically managed by the framework itself.
+In other words, a service can be thought of as a dynamic loadbalancer for a set of pods (and the containers living inside them), automatically managed by the K8s framework itself.
 The set of Pods targeted by a Service is (usually) determined by a Label Selector.
 This label query frequently matches pods created by one or more replication controllers.

 Services provide important features that are standardized across the cluster:
- * load-balancing,
+ * Load-balancing
- * service discovery between applications,
+ * Service discovery between applications
- * support for zero-downtime application deployments.
+ * Support for zero-downtime application deployments

 A Service in Kubernetes is a REST object, similar to a Pod.
-Like all of the REST objects, a Service definition can be POSTed to the apiserver to create a new instance.
+Like all of the REST objects, a Service definition can be POSTed to the apiserver to create a new instance of the service.
+Additionally, for Kubernetes-native applications, Kubernetes offers a simple Endpoints API for updating the service whenever the set of Pods in a service changes.
-Additionally, for Kubernetes-native applications, Kubernetes offers a simple Endpoints API that is updated whenever the set of Pods in a service changes.
-For services without label selectors, the associated endpoint object can also be edited manually through the REST interface, giving the user a full control over the set of endpoints assigned to a service.
+For services without label selectors the associated endpoint object can also be edited manually through the REST interface, giving the user full control over the set of endpoints assigned to a service.

-Kubernetes service can be published to the cluster and the outside world in various ways:
+A Kubernetes service can be published to the cluster and to the outside world in various ways:
- * `ClusterIP`: exposing the service on a cluster-internal IP,
+ * `ClusterIP`: exposing the service on a cluster-internal IP
- * `NodePort`: exposing the service on every node’s IP at a static port from a pre-determined range (default: 30000-32767),
+ * `NodePort`: exposing the service on every node’s host stack IP at a static port from a pre-determined range (default: 30000-32767),
  * `externalIPs`: an unlimited number of cluster-outside IP addresses that should be routed to one or more cluster nodes, where they get load-balanced across endpoints by Kubernetes.

 Furthermore, every service defined in the cluster (including the DNS server itself) is assigned a DNS name `<service-name.service.namespace>`.
 By default, every pod’s